Darkside7925/SU1/README.md

 # SU1 Desktop Environment

-## Overview

-SU1 is a desktop environment for Linux systems.
-It provides window management, theming, and user interface components.
+SU1 is a desktop environment that runs on the S1U display server.
+It provides a complete user interface with advanced window management and visual effects.

 ## Features